 Find issues of the CFR (including issues prior to 1996) at a local Federal depository library.

 §879.11 Land eligible for acquisition.

-(b) You, an uncertified State or Indian tribe, if approved in advance by us, may acquire coal refuse disposal sites, including the coal refuse, with moneys from the Fund and with prior balance replacement funds provided under §872.29 of this chapter.
-We, OSM, also may use moneys from the Fund to acquire coal refuse disposal sites, including the coal refuse.
+(b) You, an uncertified State or Indian tribe or a certified State or Indian tribe conducting noncoal reclamation projects under part 875 of this chapter, if approved in advance by us, may acquire coal refuse disposal sites, including the coal refuse, with moneys from the Fund and with prior balance replacement funds and certified in lieu funds provided under §§872.29 and 872.32 of this chapter.
+We, OSMRE, also may use moneys from the Fund to acquire coal refuse disposal sites, including the coal refuse.